Put down what is not yours to carry

 This is my conclusion:

 - They carry shit that is not theirs to carry - jackets, emotions, responsibility, accountability, shame.

 And I think this has got worse over the years.

-During the '70s, in summer my mum would pile us all in the car, including at least 3 neighbourhood kids and drive us to the beach.
+During the '70s, in summer, my mum would pile us all in the car, including at least three neighbourhood kids and drive us to the beach.
 (Mettam’s Pool when we were little, Scarborough Beach as tweens).
 Her rule - we were allowed to carry 2 things.
 This normally meant our towel and thongs (flip-flops).
 Sometimes our thongs were sacrificed for a "foamy" surfboard.

 She carried her towel and the umbrella and probably Andy's "floatie" - he was 3!
 Nothing else.